Example: 🌳 Honesty

 but doesn't facilitate "pedestrian straight-talk".
 It's easy to see how your team's core value of honesty can become an empty word.

-The diversity of 🌳 personal values is one of the strongest features of your team.
-And not being clear about what really matters to your team is one of your biggest potential weaknesses.
+The diversity of 🌳 personal values is one of the strongest features of any group.
+And not being clear about what really matters to individuals threatens group flourishing.
 When personal values are suppressed, people become frustrated, hopeless, and disengaged.
-But if everyone's contribution feels like an expression of their true selves, the work you do together will feel meaningful, and your collective passion and creativity will be unleashed.
+But if everyone's contribution feels like an expression of their true selves, whatever you do together will feel meaningful, and your collective passion and creativity will be unleashed.

 So what does it look like when social games support personal values?